gauri25bce10070/Intermolecular-forces-explorer/readme.md

 - JavaScript

 # How to Run
-1.Download or copy the project files
+1. Download or copy the project files
-2.Open the .html file in any web browser
+2. Open the .html file in any web browser
-3.Select a molecule from the dropdown menu
+3. Select a molecule from the dropdown menu
-4.View the results instantly
+4. View the results instantly

 # Learning Outcome
 Understand types of intermolecular forces